ClaireWolfe-Coursera/ActivityRecognitionData/README.md

 Group the table by Subject, Activity, Feature, Function, and Direction.
 Then calculate the mean for each group to get the average per group.

-Finally, write out the average table to the current working directory.
+Finally, print the average table to the console.